magobaol/one-on-one/README.md

 4. Create a hierarchical tag in OmniFocus under your specified parent tag
 5. Generate a complete OmniFocus perspective with custom icon from profile photo
 6. Create an Obsidian note with the colleague's photo in your configured vault
+7. Generate a complete Keyboard Maestro macro with parameters replaced and custom icon

 ## Configuration